A most enjoyable holiday where we will remember for many year. We Hope to come back one day Thank you Very much for everythingMr Embrey, Winchester UK

 This is the main attraction of the place.
 Every year a large number of tourists visit this place to offer their prayers to the deity.
 The place is believed to be the abode of Hindu deity Ram, Sita and Laxman.
 The devotees believe that the pilgrimage path around the hill (around 5 km) covers all the holy places of Chitrakoot.
 The path was built by Pratap Kunwari in 1725.
 Presiding deity of the place is Lord Kamtanath.

-Located at Payasuini river, this is the most beautiful bathing ghat of the region.
+Located at Payasuini River, this is the most beautiful bathing ghat of the region.
 It is believed that Goddess Sita and God Ram bathed here only at their arrival in Chitrakoot.
 The devotees visiting this place take a holy dip here.
 It is believed that doing so washes away all your sins and purifies the soul.
-After doing so, devotees proceed for the holy parikrama.
+Thereafter, the devotees proceed for the holy parikrama.

 Apart from Sati Anusuya, Kalinjar, Hanuman Dhara, Bharat Koop, Rajapur and Gupt Godavari, there are many other attractions that will take your heart away.